-Improve usability and accessibility of college website for students.
+Improve usability and accessibility of the college website for students.

-After 4 months of working, we presented the brand new CoC website with reconstructed global navigation and information hierarchy.
-Specifically, we recommended a module-based design for future development.
-Over 24,000 current and prospective students will soon be able to access the new website.
+After 4 months of working, we presented the new CoC website design with reconstructed global navigation and information hierarchy.
+Moreover, we recommended a module-based design for future maintenance purposes.

-We start our work with a survey to understand the current problems of the website.
-Our survey identified the goals and challenges that students face when they use the website.
-Specifically, we were curious about the following topics: navigation, design, content, accessibility.
+We started our work with a survey to identify the challenges that students face and their goals when they use the website.
+Specifically, we were curious about the following topics: navigation, design, content, and accessibility.

-In our survey, we found that the biggest issue students have is finding topics of interest.
-Students report low mobile usage across topics.
-We found no valuable information on accessibility in 195 responses, so more targeted research is needed.
+Our survey found that the most occurred issue is finding topics of interest.
+Students also reported low mobile usage.
+We were not able to collect enough information on accessibility in 195 responses, so more research on the disabled group is needed.

 Director of Academic Programs